kartiktalwar2003/kartiktalwar2003/README.md

 Our team's main motive is to provide users the best quality bots and servers.
 Check out our [website](https://lazybuds.xyz):- https://lazybuds.xyz

+You can DM me at Discord anytime for any questions, help, custom bot/server management offers, etc.
+DM me at Kartik#0001 (451707918320926733) or mail me on contact@lazybuds.xyz

 # My Team:

 > [Kartik](https://github.com/kartiktalwar2003) <br>